c1ayer/Lesson-Api/README.md

-to run the server, type "npm start" in the terminal Use with Postman.
+To run the server, type "npm start" in the terminal.
+Use with Postman.
 The web app is private.